LemoFoundationLtd/lemo-core-sdk/README.md

 This is the LemoChain compatible JavaScript SDK which implements the Generic JSON RPC.

-> You need to run a local or remote LemoChain node with flag `--rpc` to use this library.
+> You need to run a local [LemoChain node](https://github.com/LemoFoundationLtd/lemochain-go) with flag `--rpc` or connect to a remote LemoChain node to use this library.

 [中文版](https://github.com/LemoFoundationLtd/lemo-client/blob/master/README_zh.md)
 [English](https://github.com/LemoFoundationLtd/lemo-client/blob/master/README.md)